 Provide a comprehensive and interrelated system of parks, recreation, open spaces and trails that responds to locally-based needs, values and conditions, provides an appealing and harmonious environment, and protects the integrity and quality of the surrounding natural systems; create a sustainable and exemplary urban forest.

-Please join in to help develop the master plan for a new neighborhood park to located in the Highlands was held on June 18, 2014!
+The second public open house meeting to help develop the master plan for a new neighborhood park to located in the Highlands was held on June 18, 2014!
 This 3.7 acre public park will enhance and serve the local residential and business population and will be a place for you to enjoy, relax, contemplate, play, have fun, recreate, experience nature and connect with friends and family.
 The proposed park will be located on part of the current Sunset Terrace property after the remaining public housing residents are relocated to other new or existing housing in the future.
 For a summary of the second open house meeting on June 18, 2014, click here.
 The park will connect (via sidewalks) to the new Meadow Crest Playground to the north and to the new Highlands Library and existing Sunset Terrace property adjacent to the park, to the south.
 The park will be located north and east of Sunset Lane and south and west of NE 10th Street.
 For a Summary of the first Open House Meeting on May 1, 2014, click here.
 The third and final Open House Meeting to present the Draft Master Plan will be September 23, 2014.

 In 2008, the Sunset Area Community Vision was developed by the public and adopted by the Renton City Council.
 In 2009, the City adopted the Sunset Area Community Investment Strategy.
 In 2011, the Sunset Area Planned Action Environmental Impact Statement (EIS) was completed by the City in partnership with the Renton Housing Authority to plan for the Sunset Area redevelopment.
 Multiple public and private partnerships have formed to generate investment in facilities and infrastructure that will support a vibrant and highly livable community.